 Scholarships and Bursaries

-The College’s practice is to allocate its entire bursary funding, available for the year, on entry.
+The College’s practice is to allocate its entire bursary funding available for the year.
 The College’s expectation is that parents who do not choose to apply for a bursary at the time that their child is being assessed, will not require financial support throughout the time that their child attends the College, except in wholly unforeseen circumstances.

 Bursaries are only offered to families who are resident in the UK.
 Please note that the offer of a place to a Bursary Applicant may be conditional upon a home visit.